TheMatrix147/Final-Capstone/README.md

 ## Project Overview Description:

 #### Project Purpose:
-This project is intended to research the effects of stress on sleep duration and quality.
+This project is intended to research the effects of stress on sleep duration and quality, and to verify distinct sleeping patterns that can occur as a result of stress.
 #### Background on Research Problem:
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 #### Existing Research: